Events Bus

 func foo() {

-// Get the instance (it's global) of the events bus.
+// Get the (global) instance of the event bus.
 Make sure to

-// unsubscribe event handler when you don't need it anymore: eh.Unsubscribe(id).
+// unsubscribe the event handler when you don't need it anymore: eh.Unsubscribe(id).

 eh, id := events.Bus()